google/ldif/README.md

 assuming that `--model_root` was set to the default `ldif_root]/trained_models/`

+Warning: Training an LDIF from scratch takes a long time.
+SIF also takes a while, though not nearly as long.
+The expected performance with a V100 and a batch size of 24 is 3.5 steps per second for LDIF, 6 steps per second for SIF.
+LDIF takes about 3.5M steps to fully converge on ShapeNet, while SIF takes about 700K.
+So that is about 10 days to train an LDIF from scratch, and about 32 hours for SIF.
+Note that LDIF performance is pretty reasonable after 3-4 days, so depending on your uses it may not be necessary to wait the whole time.
+The plan is to 1) add pretrained checkpoints (the most pressing TODO) and 2) add multi-gpu support, later on, to help mitigate this issue.
+Another practical option might be switching out the encoder for a smaller one, because most of the training time is the forward+backward pass on the ResNet50.

 ## Evaluation and Inference

 To evaluate a fully trained LDIF or SIF network, run the following: